DISCOUNTFREE DELIVERY FOR ORDERS OVER £100

 Marsala Vergine, “Soleras” stravecchio o Riserva: this is the best and rarest Marsala and it is aged for 10 years or more.

-The word “soleras” in the label of the Marsala Vergine only indicates the method followed to produce the wine.
+The word “soleras” in the label of the Marsala Vergine only indicates the method followed to obtain the wine.
 Soleras is a method originally imported from Spain where it was used in the sherry production that consists in creating a vertical line of barrels.
 The Solera method consists in filling the top row of barrels, and each year partially empty them into the barrels below whilst topping them up with new vintage wine.

 The last classification for Marsala is based on the residual sugars, it divides the wines into dry, semi dry and sweet.